 - Destination Host Header: This is the host header passed to the web application.
 By default, the host of the Destination URL is used.
 If the web application is configured to accept HTTP requests on the Source Host Header, you can use a custom host header (with the same value of the Source Host Header). - Rewrite Content: Rewrite all URLs in the returned content (HTTP headers and cookies and text/html bodies) from the web application by replacing the host of the Destination URL with the specified Source Host Header.
-If the web application is configured to accept HTTP requests on the Source Host Header, you probably might disable this feature. - Single Sign-On: If enabled the username and password provided when logging in to Awingu will be passed (base64 encoded) to the Web application in a HTTP authorization header.
-This requires that the Web application supports basic authentication and is hosted on a Web server with basic authentication enabled. - Domain For Single Sign-On (when Single Sign-on is enabled): If enabled the domain name (NETBIOS\username) will be included in the HTTP authorization header that is passed to the Web application.
+If the web application is configured to accept HTTP requests on the Source Host Header, you may need to disable this feature. - Single Sign-On: If enabled the username and password provided when logging in to Awingu will be passed (base64 encoded) to the Web application in a HTTP authorization header.
+This requires that the Web application supports basic authentication and is hosted on a Web server with basic authentication enabled. - Authentication Type: (when Single Sign-on is enabled) defines how the user will be authenticated to the reverse proxied web application - Basic Auth: provide the user's credentials to the reverse proxied application using Basic Authentication. - Remote User: provide the user's username to the reverse proxied web application using the REMOTE_USER header.